-The night the “nicest guy I never met” showed up presented as a mystery, as they often do.
+The night the “nicest guy I never met” showed up presented as a mystery, as traumas often do.
 An unconscious young white male, who could have been any garage-band grunge-rocker or a community college kid, had been hit by a car while riding his bike on a busy street.
 The car that hit him didn’t stop and the nice guy was knocked unconscious immediately.
 Upon arrival he appeared to be a more highly-functional type than the majority of our trauma patients: no smell of alcohol; no marks to imply injections; well-groomed, clean clothes.
 But, no identification.

 Part of the social worker’s task-list is to identify a patient, notify the family and secure the patient’s valuables.
 Unless ruled-out, it is assumed he may be the victim of a violent crime, so the clothes and other personal property may become evidence and need to be treated as such.
 Gloved-up, I routinely plunge into pockets, shoes, pant cuffs, backpacks and cell phones, car keys and wallets or anything can give me a clue as to what happened and who this person is “attached” to.

 Over the years in pursuit of patient identification I’ve found lots of drugs, money, fake ID’s, bullets, porn, sex toys, coke spoons, crack pipes, and once a small lizard living in a homeless guys sock.
 I really didn’t expect to find anything strange in this young guy’s stuff.
 Wrong.
 He had seventeen crisp one-hundred bills in the front pocket of his Levis.